gravitational/teleport/docs/2.5/architecture.md

 ## Certificates

-Teleport uses standard Open SSH certificates for client and host authentication.
+Teleport uses standard SSH certificates for client and host authentication.

+One can think of an SSH certificate as a "permit" issued and time-stamped by a certificate authority.
+A certificate contains four important pieces of data:

+* List of principals (identities) this certificate belongs to.
+* Signature of the certificate authority who issued it, i.e. the _auth server_.
+* The expiration date, also known as "time to live" or simply TTL.
+* Additional data, often stored as a certificate extension.

+One can think of a Teleport _auth server_ as a certificate authority (CA) of a cluster which issues certificates.
+But reality is a bit more complicated, because cluster hosts need their own certificates too, therefore there are two CAs inside the _auth server_ per cluster:

+* **Host CA** issues host certificates.
+* **User CA** issues user certificates.

-### Node Certificates
+### Host Certificates

-Nodes, proxies and auth servers use certificates signed by the cluster's auth server to authenticate when joining the cluster.
+All hosts (i.e. nodes, proxies and auth servers) always use host certificates signed by the auth server's host CA to authenticate to join the cluster.
 Teleport does not allow SSH sessions into nodes that are not cluster members.

-A node certificate contains the node's role (like `proxy`, `auth` or `node`) as a certificate extension (opaque signed string).
-All nodes in the cluster can connect to auth server's HTTP API via SSH tunnel that checks each connecting client's certificate and role to enforce access control (e.g. client connection using node's certificate won't be able to add and delete users, and can only
+A host certificate contains the node's role (like `proxy`, `auth` or `node`) as a certificate extension (opaque signed string).
+All hosts in a cluster can connect to auth server's HTTP API via SSH tunnel that checks each connecting client's certificate and role to enforce access control (e.g. client connection using node's certificate won't be able to add and delete users, and can only